1. SUPRA-RD Security System Overview for Second Life

 The "Mixed Mode" combines the advantages of both the "Group" and "Whitelist" modes simultaneously.
 For example, this is ideal for clubs: staff on the whitelist can wear different group tags, while guests must wear the main group tag assigned to the security system.

-5. Managing Access Lists
+5. Managing Access Lists for Second Life Security

 Manage `Managers`, `Whitelist`, and `Blacklist` through dedicated menus accessed from the Supra Core Menu.
 Add, remove, view, and reload entries from their respective notecards.
 For higher security, the system only accepts the user’s UUID.
 You can add comments by starting a line with the # character.